 A Hungarian doll can be a great souvenir for little girls or anyone who appreciates folk traditions.
 The delicate dolls are made of porcelain, plaster and cloth and wear beautiful, colorful costumes representing the authentic wear of the many regions of Hungary.
 Their faces are hand painted and the needlework and embroidery on their dresses are also done by hand.
 The Memories of Hungary souvenir shops, the Handicraft & Gift Shop in Váci Street and the Great Market Hall are all good sources to purchase these dolls.

-Szamos marzipan from the well-known Hungarian Szamos confectionary is a real local delicacy and a great Hungarian souvenir for anyone with a sweet tooth.
+Szamos marzipan from the well-known Hungarian Szamos confectionary is a real Hungarian dessert delicacy and a great Hungarian souvenir for anyone with a sweet tooth.
 The Szamos marzipan comes in all shapes and sizes, their brand icon being the marzipan rose.
 You can also buy various delicious bonbons, other sweet treats and gift packages in their flagship store, Szamos Gourmet House at Vörösmarty Square (1052 Budapest, Váci u.1.).
 Szamos is one of the most successful family businesses in Hungary, they also have a chocolate museum in Budapest and a marzipan museum and confectionary in Szentendre.

 If you enjoyed the local food specialities and want to explore the Hungarian cuisine in more detail, or just have a friend who is a foodie, then an authentic Hungarian cookbook can be a great gift to take home from Budapest with you.
 Hungarians love to eat and their cuisine is somewhat special as it combines both Eastern and Western gastronomic traditions.
 You can get English language Hungarian cook books at larger book stores and souvenir shops all over Budapest.